Icinga/icinga2/doc/04-configuring-icinga-2.md

 You can later use them for applying assign/ignore rules, or export them into external interfaces.
 * Put hosts into hostgroups, services into servicegroups and use these attributes for your apply rules.
 * Use templates to store generic attributes for your objects and apply rules making your configuration more readable.
-Details can be found in the [using templates](3-monitoring-basics.md#object-inheritance-using-templates) chapter.
+Details can be found in the [using templates](03-monitoring-basics.md#object-inheritance-using-templates) chapter.
 * Apply rules may overlap.
-Keep a central place (for example, [services.conf](4-configuring-icinga-2.md#services-conf) or [notifications.conf](4-configuring-icinga-2.md#notifications-conf)) storing the configuration instead of defining apply rules deep in your configuration tree.
+Keep a central place (for example, [services.conf](04-configuring-icinga-2.md#services-conf) or [notifications.conf](04-configuring-icinga-2.md#notifications-conf)) storing the configuration instead of defining apply rules deep in your configuration tree.
 * Every plugin used as check, notification or event command requires a `Command` definition.
-Further details can be looked up in the [check commands](3-monitoring-basics.md#check-commands) chapter.
+Further details can be looked up in the [check commands](03-monitoring-basics.md#check-commands) chapter.

 If you are planning to use a distributed monitoring setup with master, satellite and client installations take the configuration location into account too.
 Everything configured on the master, synced to all other nodes?
 Or any specific local configuration (e.g. health checks)?

-There is a detailed chapter on [distributed monitoring scenarios](6-distributed-monitoring.md#distributed-monitoring-scenarios).
+There is a detailed chapter on [distributed monitoring scenarios](06-distributed-monitoring.md#distributed-monitoring-scenarios).
-Please ensure to have read the [introduction](6-distributed-monitoring.md#distributed-monitoring) at first glance.
+Please ensure to have read the [introduction](06-distributed-monitoring.md#distributed-monitoring) at first glance.

 If you happen to have further questions, do not hesitate to join the [community support channels](https://www.icinga.com/community/get-involved/) and ask community members for their experience and best practices.

-## <a id="your-configuration"></a> Your Configuration
+## Your Configuration <a id="your-configuration"></a>

 If you prefer to organize your own local object tree, you can also remove `include_recursive "conf.d"` from your icinga2.conf file.